 Opportunities for student research and teaching abound in the Chemistry major.
 These include:

-Graduates of the chemistry program have gone on to work as research, forensic and environmental scientists, scientific writers, and hazardous materials managers.
-Others have pursued advanced degrees in medicine, dentistry and pharmacy.
+Graduates of the chemistry program have gone on to work as research and environmental scientists, lab managers, hazardous materials managers and scientific writers.
+Others have pursued advanced degrees in in biochemistry, chemistry, medicine, dentistry and pharmacy.

 Become a chemistry teacher by pairing this program with the middle/secondary education major.
 Learn more.